Apteco/py-apteco/docs/source/reference/topics/cube.rst

 Date and DateTime variables cannot be used directly as cube dimensions, but they can be banded up to a particular time period.
-There bandings are access via attributes on the :class:`DateVariable` or :class:`DateTimeVariable` object.
+These bandings are access via attributes on the :class:`DateVariable` or :class:`DateTimeVariable` object.

 The following bandings are currently supported: